Jerzy Skolimowski: Early life

 Skolimowski was born in Łódź, Poland, the son of Maria (née Postnikoff) and Stanisław Skolimowski, an architect.
 He often recognized indications in his work to a childhood ineradicably scarred by the war.
-As a small child he witnessed the brutalities of war, even having been rescued from the rubble of a bombed-out house in Warsaw.
+His early childhood was dominated by the Nazi occupation of Poland; at one point he was rescued from the rubble of a bombed-out house in Warsaw.
 His father, a member of the Polish Resistance, was executed by the Nazis.
-His mother hid a Polish Jewish family in the house and Skolimowski recalls being required to take candy from German soldiers to maintain appearances.
+His mother hid a Polish Jewish family in the house, and Skolimowski recalls being required to take candy from German soldiers to maintain appearances.

 After the war, his mother became the cultural attaché of the Polish embassy in Prague.
 His fellow pupils at school in Poděbrady, a spa town near Prague, included future film-makers Miloš Forman and Ivan Passer, as well as Václav Havel.

-Skolimowski was considered a trouble maker at school as he was the origin of many pranks which angered the authorities.
-At college he studied ethnography, history and literature and took up boxing, which was also the subject of a feature-length documentary, his first significant film.
+Skolimowski was considered a troublemaker in school for his frequent pranks.
+In college he studied ethnography, history, and literature and took up boxing, which later became the subject of his first film, Identification Marks: None.
 Skolimowski's interest in jazz and association with composer Krzysztof Komeda brought him into contact with actor Zbigniew Cybulski and directors Andrzej Munk and Roman Polanski.

+Career

-Writer and actor
+Writing and acting

-In his early twenties Skolimowski was already a writer, having published several books of poems, short stories and a play.
-Soon Skolimowski met Andrzej Wajda, the leading director of the then dominant 'Polish school' and twelve years his senior, who showed him a script for a film about youth written by Jerzy Andrzejewski, the author of the novel Ashes and Diamonds.
+In his early twenties Skolimowski had already a written several books of poems, short stories, and a play.
+During this period Skolimowski met Andrzej Wajda, the leading director of the then dominant 'Polish school' and twelve years his senior.
+Wajda showed him a script for a film about youth written by Jerzy Andrzejewski, the author of Ashes and Diamonds.
 Skolimowski was not impressed and dismissed the script.
 However, in response to a challenge by Wajda, he produced his own version which became a basis for the finished film, Innocent Sorcerers (1960), directed by Wajda with Skolimowski playing a boxer.

-Skolimowski enrolled in the Łódź Film School with the intention of avoiding the long apprenticeship required before graduating to feature film direction.
-He used the film stock available to him for student exercises, and with initial advice from Andrzej Munk, he filmed over several years in such a way that the sequences were later clipped off and joined together into one piece of work.
-While scoring poorly in course work Skolimowski had a finished feature film by the end of the course.
+Skolimowski then collaborated with Polański, writing the dialogue for the script of Knife in the Water (1962).